Charles A. Roxborough

-Charles Anthony Roxborough III (November 25, 1888October 8, 1963) was the first African-American man elected to the Michigan Senate.
+Charles Anthony Roxborough III (November 25, 1888October 8, 1963) was an American politician and attorney.
+A Republican, he was the first African-American man elected to the Michigan Senate.
+He was the father of Detroit writer and socialite Elsie Roxborough.

-Early life
+Early life and education

 Roxborough was born in Plaquemine, Louisiana on November 25, 1888 to parents Charles Anthony Roxborough (1856-1908) and Virginia Gertrude Roxborough (1863-1935).
 The senior Charles, a native of Cleveland, Ohio was of European and African descent and was born free.
 He became prominent in law and politics in New Orleans, where he met and married Virginia Simms, also of Creole European and African descent, in 1886.
 The younger Charles was one of four children born to the couple, including Thomas Simms (1889-1920), John Walter (1892-1975), and Claude (1893-1955).

 In 1899, for the sake of his children, the elder Charles moved his family out of the South to Detroit, where the family became even more prominent, spawning five generations of lawyers.
 Charles and other members of the family were described as "mulatto," the slave-era term for biracial.
 The family were notably light-skinned owing to their white ancestry.

-Education

 Roxborough graduated from Detroit public schools.
 Roxborough went on to graduate from Detroit College of Law.

 Career

 Roxborough practiced law in Detroit.
 In 1922, Roxborough unsuccessfully ran for the Michigan Senate seat representing the 3rd district.
 On November 4, 1930, Roxborough was elected to the Michigan Senate where he represented the 3rd district from January 7, 1931 to 1932.
 Roxborough was not re-elected in 1932.
 In 1932, Roxborough was a delegate to Michigan convention to ratify 21st amendment from the Wayne County 1st District.

 Roxborough unsuccessfully ran for the United States House of Representatives seat representing Michigan's 1st district in 1934, 1936, and 1938.
 Roxborough was a delegate to the Republican National Convention from Michigan in 1936, 1940, and 1944.